DanielWeber-Sec/grc-security-portfolio/isms-project/README.md

 The focus is on translating security requirements into practical governance, risk-based decision-making, and implementable controls.

 ---
+---

+## 🧠 ISMS Overview

 ![ISMS Overview](../assets/isms-overview.png)

+This diagram illustrates how an Information Security Management System (ISMS) is structured in practice.

+It shows how:

+- risks are identified and assessed
+- controls are defined and implemented
+- security is continuously monitored and improved

+The ISMS is not a static framework – it enables structured, risk-based decision-making across the organization.

+---
 ## Business Scenario

 The ISMS is designed for a mid-sized automotive supplier operating in a production-driven and regulated environment.